A place to collect inspirational and accessible books about computer science. Please add the books you love best.

 The new Turing omnibus: 66 excursions in computer science, by AK Dewdney, 2003.
 One reviews says “If there are any of you who think that the high end of computer science is another form of mathematics, then this book is for you.
 If you think that computer science is just programming then maybe you should take a look at this book as well.
 After reading this book you will have a good overview of the “science” of computer science.”.
 Another says “Dewdney is one of the most stimulating writers on applied thinking and computer science that I have had the pleasure to read.
 Where the standard CS textbooks are most stale, Dewdney is the most provocative.
 He illuminates the dark corners of abstract thought with practical puzzles and plain language.
 This book is written in small bite size chapters that grow in complexity around multiple ideas…The appeal to Dwedney and his book stems from the fact that everything he writes is game-like or puzzle-oriented.”

 Computational fairy tales, by Jeremy Kubica, introduces dozens of aspects of computational design.
 Aimed at junior high and high school students, it gives an overview of these aspects, whetting the appetite to learn more.
 Using analogies from fairy tales, Mr. Kubica inspires readers to take in each concept and then extend their learning on their own.
 The book gives a starting point for kids to learn more about the parts that interest them.
 Available here.
 Chris Leach wrote a unit of work for Year 6 based on it.
+There is a sequel book Best Practices of Spell Design by the same author.

 Best Practices of Spell Design, by Jeremy Kubica.
 A book set in the same world as Computational Fairy Tales and the story is every bit as good as the first book.
 Focussing this time on good programming practices - commenting, functions, … - the book introduces the ideas in the familiar fairytale style.
 Available as an ebook.